Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Introduction

-In this paper, we propose a novel solution to address the challenges of the current DIL methods by introducing the concept of SIL, as an approach aiming to convert black-box driving policies into explainable policies by incorporating ILP to extract symbolic rules from humans' background knowledge.
-Using ILP, we seek to unlock the potential for transparent, interpretable, and adaptive driving policies, laying the foundation for safer and more reliable AD systems.
-The primary objective of this paper is twofold: first, to enhance the transparency of learned driving policies by inducing human-readable and interpretable rules that capture essential safety, legality, and smoothness aspects of driving behavior.
-Second, we strive to improve the generalizability of these policies, enabling AVs to handle diverse and challenging driving scenarios with reliability.
+\begin{itemize} \item We propose SIL, a logic-based imitation learning method that extracts the underlying logical rules governing human drivers' actions in various scenarios.
+This approach enhances the transparency of learned driving policies by inducing human-readable and interpretable rules that capture essential aspects of safety, legality, and smoothness in driving behavior.
+Furthermore, SIL improves the generalizability of these policies, enabling AVs to handle diverse and challenging driving conditions.

+\item We compare SIL with state-of-the-art neural-network-based imitation learning methods using real-world HighD and NGSim datasets, demonstrating how a symbolic approach can outperform neural methods—even when trained on a small number of synthetic scenarios labeled as examples for each action. \end{itemize}

-The rest of the paper is divided into several sections.
-Section II introduces the prerequisites of the method.
-Section III describes the proposed method in general and sention IV particularly discusses it for the AD system.
-Section V presents the simulation environment, results, and discussion.
-Finally, section VI draws a conclusion.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:materialsmetot} introduces the prerequisites of the method and section~\ref{sec:methodology} describes the proposed approach in general.
+Section~\ref{sec:results} presents the simulation environment and experimental results, while Section~\ref{discussion} discusses and evaluates the outcomes.
+Finally, Section~\ref{conclusion} concludes the paper.